buguno/buguno/TEMPLATE.md

 - 🌱 I’m currently learning Go
 - 🔭 I also like hacking, lock picking and firearms
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/brunodesouzabezerra/)
-- 🤡 Fun fact: I don't like Rust
+- 🤡 Fun fact: CB⚡DC - Highway to Hell

 **~** [_buguno.dev_](https://buguno.dev)